-Shares carrying limited economic entitlement
+13.3 Shares carrying limited economic entitlement

-The cumulative preferred shares in the Company's capital carry a limited (but preferential) entitlement to the Company's profit, reserves and liquidation proceeds.
-As at December 31, 2016, no cumulative preferred shares in the Company's capital were issued.
+The preferred shares in the Company's capital carry a limited entitlement to the Company's profit and reserves.
+As at 31 December 2017, no preferred shares in the Company's capital were issued.